Estratégia de Avaliação

 The following fundamental principles are observed at the Institute regarding student assessment:

-- Assessment contributes to high standards of teaching and learning and will be informed by the best international practices.
+- Assessment contributes to high standards of teaching and learning and is informed by best international practices;

-- Assessment processes will be clearly understood by the assessors and students.
+- Assessment is fair and reliable, with the processes clearly understood by examiners and students;

-- Assessment will be reliable and be accompanied by informative feedback to support learning.
+- Assessment is accompanied by informative feedback to support learning.

 - Procedures and guidelines adopted by the Institute in relation to assessment (such as the roles of examination boards and external examiners) are to be observed while necessary professional freedom is allowed in deciding when and how assessment should be conducted.
 Examiners of a learning module are responsible for the module outcomes, recommending assessment results to relevant programme examination board, and ensuring the board has all necessary information about the assessment criteria of the module concerned.